-As with every EU organisation, the BAOG is issuing a new privacy and data protection policy to comply with the General Data Protection Regulation that will become UK (and EU) law on 25thMay 2018.
+As with every EU organisation, the BAoG has a privacy and data protection policy to comply with the General Data Protection Regulation law from 25thMay 2018.

 What information do we collect about you?

-We collect information about you when you sign up for our newsletters and complete relevant forms for us, including the membership and course application forms.
+We collect information about you when you sign up for the Diploma Course.

 How will we use the information about you?

-We would like to send you BAOG newsletters and, if you are a member, The Journal, entitled Graphology.
+We would like to send you BAoG news and, if you are a member, and articles on the latest research and developments..

 Access to your information and correction